arXiv/arxiv-docs/README.md

 ## How to do a Quick Edit on github

-To do a quick edit, use this is a 3 step process:
+To do a quick edit, use this is a 4 step process:

-1st: Make your edit and commit to the develop branch
+1st: Make your edit and commit to a new branch

 2nd: Make a PR from develop to master, get that reviewed